seeward/instruments/README.md

 __Keyboard__ - loads synth configurations remotely from the server.
 Includees distortion and delay effects.
 Handles live WebMidi events to the selected synth

-__Drum Machine__ - A controller for generic step sequencer elements
+__Drum Machine__ - A controller for generic step sequencer elements.
+The current Phaser app boots directly into the drum machine so you can load the default seed grooves and generate new beats with the built-in Magenta-powered AI.

 __Recorder__ - Basic recording of inputs - can handle mic or software inputs